Nazir Afzal: LGBT education in schools

-Criticism of government cuts
+Criticism of government cuts to the justice system

 Afzal has been an outspoken critic of government cuts to the Crown Prosecution Service and Ministry of Justice.
 He stated that a tipping point had been reached in 2015: cuts would lead to a reduction in the number of senior staff, which would force the junior staff members to do more and more with less resources while being under increasing scrutiny.
 He claimed the cuts were one of the reasons that he decided to leave the CPS.
 In 2019, he said the cuts and other lack of resources were responsible for a drastic fall in rape prosecutions and convictions, leading to him to conclude that rape has "effectively been decriminalised."

 In 2019 Afzal revealed that he had met with Boris Johnson in 2016, before he was prime minister.
 Afzal warned Johnson that government cutbacks meant that incarcerated terrorists were being released early; however, these individuals remained radicalised and thus were likely to commit acts of terror again.
 Afzal urged Johnson to increased funding for efforts to de-radicalise these prisoners, but he was told that such funding would not be available.
 Afzal revealed the conversation after Johnson, then as Prime Minister, criticized the policy of early release for terrorists in August 2019.